We now have 1/2 price plants! Still interested?

 YOUR SHOPPING CART (Pay ahead option)

 Please use the drop down menu to add to your cart.
-There will be a space for you to add the names of plants and the quantities so we can track your order.
-If that space doesn’t pop up, please email your order, or if you have any questions, don’t hesitate to contact us at email@example.com
+EMAIL your order, or if you have any questions, don’t hesitate to contact us at firstname.lastname@example.org